 The Creative Arts at Dominic College offer many opportunities to enhance the creative skills of students.
-The extensive co-curricular options for Music are continually growing, with the following options currently available for students to participate in: 3/4 Choir, 5/6 Choir, Senior Choir, Beginner Concert Band, Junior Concert Band, Senior Concert Band, Junior Rock Band, 7/8 Rock Band, 9/10 Rock Band, Flute Ensemble and Clarinet Ensemble.
-These groups perform regularly both within the school and to the wider community.
+The extensive co-curricular options for Music are continually growing, with these groups performing regularly both within the school and to the wider community.

 Private instrumental lessons during school time are offered to students from Prep to Year 10 by a talented group of instrumental tutors.

 To enrol in the Individual Music Tuition program at Dominic College, please complete the application form, and confirm you have read and understood the terms and conditions.
 For questions regarding this program please email Katherine Denholm firstname.lastname@example.org

 Individual music tuition is organised by Dominic during school hours for the following instruments: